fpclass/lecture-higher-order/README.md

-# lecture7
+# Lecture: Higher-order functions.

-Code shown in the seventh CS141 lecture.
+Code shown in the CS141 lecture on higher-order functions.